 I signed up with an installation service charge payment of $69.95 (looks better than $70.).
 He did offer me the option of a 1 month look-see cancellation period, and that was the clincher.
 I could use their terrible service for 30 days and then cancel.
 Perfect!

-In the meantime, I got to know the names of all the CenturyLink reps because they came over so much.
+In the meantime, I got to know the names of all the CenturyLink reps because they came over so often.
 I followed one of their suggestions and relocated our “leased” wireless modem to the room where we used most of our electronic devices.
 I saved money by running the wire they gave me by myself.
-After changing out several more modems, still no good.
+After that maneuver, I changing out several more modems and still had endless problems.

 D Day For New Internet Service – But Wait A Minute!